axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/task-widget.rst

    ``initFilterContainer`` method and initialize filter container (see javadoc comments)

--  Use Axon.ivy Override to override the ``InitializeTaskDataModel`` callable and initialize data model by your customized one.
+-  Use Axon Ivy Override to override the ``InitializeTaskDataModel`` callable and initialize data model by your customized one.

 -  In your customized portal tasks HTMLDialog, the customized data model